huytran2511/Tokenizer-and-Parser/README.md

  - 10 most frequent tokens with their counts (case-insensitive)
  - 10 least frequent tokens with their counts (case-insensitive)

-With these values in hand, the program will then save the data in a corresponding file using a ’stats’ file type extension.
-For example, if working with the input file App.java, the system shall open the file, inspect its contents, and then write the appropriate output to
+The program will then save the data in a file with a .stats file type extension.
+For example, if the input file is App.java, the program will open the file, process its contents, and output to App.java.stats.
+The output .stats files will exist in the same directory as their original input files.
+If the output file already exists, the program will overwrite the existing contents.

-App.java.stats.
-The stats files shall exist in the same directory as their original input files.
-The contents of the file system shall dictate the number and placement of each output file.
-If the output file already exists, this program should overwrite the existing contents.
+The user may launch the program with or without a parameter.
+When launched in the default mode without a parameter, the program will take the current folder as its starting point.
+The user may specify a file path as a parameter when launching the program.
+In this case, the program will use the input parameter as the starting point.